 Among all the issues—immigration, inflation, abortion and talk of “rights”—that have dominated the 2024 election cycle, what is missing is a frank conversation about what we must know about the absolute need for faith and self-discipline and their relationship to our political system.
 Without this awareness, we are hopelessly blown from one extreme to another by the consumption-driven information blizzard that is life in the 21st century.

 Changes in communication technology, such as printed books or the telegram, have always changed the nature and function of societies, and our present-day societal changes, brought on by digital communication, are no exception to this rule.
 However, the speed at which the changes move is unlike anything from any point in our past.
 The available information from the Internet and the World Wide Web is multiplying at a rate that even experts in the field cannot keep up with.
 This multiplication of information challenges the cultivation of virtue for two reasons: First, by way of diffusion of authority, the World Wide Web and media found there on make it increasingly hard to know what sources of information to trust and who (or what) to believe.
 Second, contrary to expectations, the Internet is not bringing us closer together but driving societal fragmentation.
 In 2024 more people are watching fewer, selective sources of information than a generation ago.
 This trend is being driven by media companies and content providers that narrow their information streams by using clever, automated programs that show us what types of media we want to see.
-The reason for this is simple: Showing us what we want to see plays to our biases, and the more comfortable we are, the more likely we are to buy what’s being sold through the media.
+The reason for this is simple: showing us what we want to see plays to our biases, and the more comfortable we are, the more likely we are to buy what’s being sold through the media.

 But here is the rub: leaning on bias is a poor starting point for cultivating virtue.
 Operating from the point of bias, not gathering impartial information about the national issues and a candidate’s proposed solutions, leads to impulsive, emotionally-driven behavior, the exact opposite of virtue, the heart of which is self-discipline, that the Founders of our country hoped we would develop and carefully guard.
 Additionally, bias encourages us to see each other as separate groups with competing interests and little in common.
 The Founders of our country understood the threat that social and political fragmentation posed to the survival of our nation.
 That is why, as early as 1782, “E pluribus unum,” (Latin for “From many, one”) was adopted as the motto of our country.